mcfly722/goPackages/scheduler/README.md

 ```
 object := scheduler.TakeFirstOutdatedOrNil()
 if object != nil {
-  // make some work with object
+  // timer for this object is outdated, object pulled from scheduler queue, now make some work with it
 }
 ```
 #### 4. You can cancel particular object from queue
-Several same objects in queue supported
 ```
 scheduler := scheduler.NewScheduler()
 scheduler.RegisterNewTimer(time.Now(), 1)